 General support services and help in emergency situations can be found here:

-Occupational Health and Safety Specialist: Bernd Neumeier, Christin Brunken
+Occupational Health and Safety Specialist: Bernd Neumeier, deputy by Jasmin Lerach, Julia Stadler, Dennis Ulrich, Alois Kasberger

-Deputy Representative for Students with Disabilities: Dr. Diana Benzinger
+Representative for the interests of students with disabilities or chronic illnesses:: Dr. Diana Benzinger

 Social Counselling: Maria Pohl

-Psychosocial Counselling: Ilona Ditze (Deggendorf) und Claudia Nikitsin (Pfarrkirchen)
+Psycho social counselling: Ilona Ditze (Deggendorf) and Claudia Nikitsin (Pfarrkirchen)

 Student Counselling Service (StuCoS) at ECRI: Claudia Nikitsin